-The co-chairs for the start of 2022-2023 will be Andrew MacNichol, Staff Planner, Reading and Melisa Tintocalis, Economic Development Director, Burlington.
-The co-chairs shall share the following responsibilities: assist the Subregional Coordinator with the preparation of meeting agendas; facilitation of meetings; appointment of all sub-committees; ensuring that the Subregional Coordinator carries out Council directives; and representing the Council before other local, regional, or state agencies or organizations.
-The subregion has one designee to the Metropolitan Planning Organization (MPO): Tina Cassidy, Planner Director for the City of Woburn.
+The co-chairs for the end of 2023 will be Andrew MacNichol, Community Development Director, Reading and Melisa Tintocalis, Economic Development Director, Burlington.
+An election will be held in February 2024 to elect co-chairs for the next term period.

+The co-chairs shall share the following responsibilities: assist the Subregional Coordinators with the preparation of meeting agendas; facilitation of meetings; appointment of all sub-committees; ensuring that the Subregional Coordinators carry out Council directives; and represent the Council before other local, regional, or state agencies or organizations.
+The subregion has one designee to the Metropolitan Planning Organization (MPO): Melisa Tintocalis, Economic Development Director for the Town of Burlington.